Charitable Choices: Lupus Ontario, Awareness and Support For Canadians

-For this weeks Charitable Choices we take a look at Lupus Ontario.
-A Canadian organization that supports lupus patient across Canada.
-We spoke with Linda Keill, President at Lupus Ontario to find out more.
+For this week’s Charitable Choices, we take a look at Lupus Ontario – a Canadian organization that supports lupus patients across Canada.
+We spoke with Linda Keill, President at Lupus Ontario, to find out more about what they do.

 Describe your charity/non-profit in a few sentences.